-Katrina and Cheryl grew up in the same small town and attended the same schools in New Zealand.
-At the time when Cheryl discovered the Manuka plants in Australia.
-Katrina and Michael had been living in Australia for some years.
+Katrina and Cheryl lived in the same small town and attended the same schools in New Zealand.
+At the time when Cheryl discovered the “Manuka” plants in northern NSW, Katrina and Michael had been living in Australia for some years.
 Katrina reconnected with Cheryl in beautiful Byron Bay where she was also living.

 Back in New Zealand Michael recalls that the farmers used to put Manuka honey on the cow’s udders when they had mastitis.
 Now we understand that the cows were benefitting from Manuka honey’s potent antibacterial properties.
 Many years and much research later, modern science has discovered that Manuka honey is one of nature’s greatest antibiotics.

 Honey has always been prized by ancient cultures from around the world for its healing properties.
 Scientific research has found Manuka honey has additional antibacterial properties far greater than most other honeys.

 A true super food, Australia’s Manuka is also exceptionally tasty.